Tammy Pate Connects Cowgirls - Western Horseman

 After a week of being pulled in different directions and bringing together several hard-working cowgirls, including her daughter, Mesa Pate, for photo-shoots to gather images for Art of the Cowgirl, an event and fellowship program she founded, Pate’s soft smile, willing attitude and solidarity in the saddle hadn’t wavered one bit.

 Just 14 months earlier, Pate’s life was rocked when she was diagnosed with stage-four breast cancer that had metastasized to her kidneys, pelvis and bones.
 Doctors estimated she had five years to live.
 Armed with information and research and the support of her oncologist, Pate treated herself with fenbendazole dewormer.
-A year later, Pate was cancer-free, riding and planning her third-annual Art of the Cowgirl event, January 13-17 in Queen Creek, Arizona.
-The event draws cowgirls and cowboys from all over the world to celebrate the horsemanship, heritage and artistry of women in the Western inudstry.
+A year later, Pate was cancer-free, riding and planning her second-annual Art of the Cowgirl event, which draws cowgirls and cowboys from all over the world to celebrate the horsemanship, heritage and artistry of women in the Western industry.

 The fifth generation of her family to be involved in ranching and the Western lifestyle, Pate is proud of her family’s heritage and strives to preserve traditional Western trades and traditions.
 Here, she reflects on her life’s path and how it led the creation of the event, which raises funds for a fellowship program that encourages ranch women like Pate to pursue their dreams of being horsewomen, artists and makers.